circadia-bio/zeitR/README.md

 ---

-> [!WARNING]
-> **zeitR is in early development and has not been formally validated.** The CSPD pipeline has been validated epoch-for-epoch against the Condor circadiaBase Python reference on an ActTrust recording.
+> ⚠️ **zeitR is in early development and has not been formally validated.** The CSPD pipeline has been validated epoch-for-epoch against the Condor circadiaBase Python reference on an ActTrust recording.
 The Vallim pipeline has been validated at the classification level against Julia Vallim's Python reference notebook.
 Neither pipeline has undergone formal peer review.
 Verify outputs independently before using in any research context.

 ---